 Emergency Food as well as Shelter Program

-This assistance program can help people with paying for a current one-month heating or utility bill, or also aid them with a minimum fuel delivery.
+This assistance program can help people with paying for a current one-month heating or utility bill, or also provide them financial aid with a minimum fuel delivery.
 As funding allows, help is also available once each year from this program.
+Locate more information on emergency help paying utility bills.

 Homeowners' Emergency Mortgage Assistance Program